aghosal89/Frechet_SingleIndex/Mortality_analysis/Readme.md

 1) Download all the files from the folder 'Mortality_analysis' into a folder in you computer and set it as the working directory for operation in R/RStudio.

-    * List of countries considered: The file 'Countries_FSI.csv'
+    * List of countries: The file 'Countries_FSI.csv' contains the list of 39 countries considered in the mortality analysis
-    * Generation of Covariates:
+    * Generation of Covariates: The covariate data used in the model was created using the script 'Covariate_generation.csv' which creates the only file 'X_centerscale.csv' a 39x5 dataset whose columns are the standardized covariates

 Run the codes in the script 'Covariate_generation.R' to read and process the covariate data for our model.